aseigneurin/aseigneurin.github.io/_posts/2016-03-04-kafka-spark-avro-producing-and-consuming-avro-messages.md

 # Bijection, by Twitter

 Now, we could use Avro’s API to serialize and deserialize objects but this is not the most friendly API.
-Instead, we will use [Bijection](https://github.com/twitter/bijection) that makes it easy to convert objects back and forth.
+Instead, we will use [Bijection](https://github.com/twitter/bijection) which makes it easy to convert objects back and forth.

 ```java
 <dependency>